ColaLife

-ColaLife works through partnerships of local organisations in each country to help them to adapt and adopt ColaLife's approach.
+ColaLife works through partnerships with local organisations in each country to help them to adapt and adopt ColaLife's approach.
 The organisation is not affiliated to The Coca-Cola Company (TCCC) or any other organisation and its work with others does not imply an endorsement of any product or brand.

 History

 1988 - 2008

-In 1988, Simon Berry was working on the British Aid Programme in NE Zambia, conscious that while he could buy a bottle of Coke anywhere, one in every five children under the age of five died in these areas through simple causes such as dehydration through diarrhea.
+In 1988, Simon Berry was working on the British Aid Programme in northeast Zambia, conscious that while he could buy a bottle of Coke anywhere, one in every five children under the age of five died in these areas through simple causes such as dehydration through diarrhea.
 So he had the idea that Coca-Cola's distribution muscle could be used to distribute oral rehydration salts in developing countries.
 At that time, with only a telex machine available, he struggled to get any attention for his idea.

 2008 - mid-2010

 In 2008 Coca-Cola's participation at the Business Call To Action event re-kindled the idea.
 The active work for Cola Life was started with a first blog post in the [ founder's personal Blog.
 This Blog post did not attract Coca-Cola's attention, so Berry decided to try to get the idea debated on the BBC Radio 4 programme, iPM.

-In-parallel, first attempts to communicate with Coca-Cola failed, because it was not possible to get past the first line in Coca-Cola's CSR department.
+In parallel, the first attempts to communicate with Coca-Cola failed, because it was not possible to get past the first line in Coca-Cola's CSR department.
 Social media technologies such as Facebook, Flickr and Twitter, helped get more people behind the idea quickly.

 On 21 May 2008 Berry was interviewed by Eddie Mair for the iPM Programme.
 The interview was broadcast on 24 May.
 Three days before the broadcast, the iPM team received a written statement from Coca-Cola's then Global Director for Stakeholder Relations, Salvatore Gabola, that he would "be happy to have a chat on this subject with Simon in the near future".
 Eddie Mair coined the term Aidpod in his interview with Simon Berry broadcast on 27 Dec 2008 to describe the container containing medicine that fitted between the necks of the bottles in Coca-Cola crates.

 This was the start of an ongoing relationship between the ColaLife campaign and TCCC.
 Since this first contact with TCCC and the first report about ColaLife on the BBC, the campaign has won supporters from all around the world.
 In August 2009 Simon Berry and Jane Berry co-founded ColaLife as a Company Limited by Guarantee.